Posted on 12/15/2015 in Digital Marketing

 Additionally, you can use tools like Open SiteExplorer or Google Webmaster tools to find how many domains are linking to your PDF assets.
 Valuable data can be gathered using these tools such as:

-- Title and URL of Linking page, as well as Link Anchor text.
+- Title and URL of the Linking page, as well as Link Anchor text.

 - A list of pdf files that have inbound links, number of links, and source domains.